 Dumbbell Curl to Shoulder Press

 And by the way, just because you are now past the 50 mark, doesn’t mean that you cannot power lift or break any world records in weightlifting.
-But what it does mean, is that you should honor your limits as much as celebrate your strengths, and give your body time to strengthen and adjust to your training.
+But what it does mean, is that you should honor your limits as much as celebrate your strengths, and give your muscles time to strengthen and adjust to your training.
 And if your strength takes you to the top of a platform with a trophy in your hand, then go with it!
 But if it also keep you at the bottom of the platform, but still in the game, then go with that too.
 It’s ok!

 Regular Exercise Is The Key To Feeling Great and Building Muscle

-FEELING GREAT and being happy with yourself, is the ultimate goal with exercise and nutrition for building muscle after 50.
+FEELING GREAT and being happy with yourself, is the ultimate goal with exercise and nutrition for building muscles after 50.
 Understanding your lowered hormone levels means that you have to eat and train to improve and support the levels of testosterone and estrogen that you do have, and support your body to keep these levels as high and balanced as possible.

 Natural otc supplements that may support healthy testosterone levels in women are D-Aspartic Acid, Zinc, Vitamin D3, and Ashwagandha .
 And Fish oil, maca root and magnesium supplements can help balance hormones and mood.
 Always try supplements one at a time and make sure there are no negative reactions or adverse effects, and it is always best to ask your doctor if these are safe for you to use.

-As our body’s hormone levels continue to fluctuate, it is more important than ever to go with the flow of our body’s rhythm and not against it.
+As our body’s hormone levels continue to fluctuate, it is more important for women to go with the flow of our body’s rhythm and not against it.
 I can’t stress this enough.
 If you feel stronger in the mornings, train in the morning.
 If you come alive at night, that’s alright!
 Train in the evenings.
 There is no specific right or wrong.
 It’s your story!
 Make the most of your own body’s needs.

 It’s time to find your own personal balance in your life, and make sure that you honor your body in all its forms, feelings, and cycles.
 And when you do, the most beautiful image of yourself will emerge.
 With the right nutrition, your skin will glow.
 With the right training, your muscles will grow.
 And with the right balance, grace, and acceptance, your spirit will soar.

 We are NOT defined by our age, we are defined by our ENERGY!
+You can build muscle after 50!
+I’m living proof.
+If you’re interested in a custom strength training program, contact us!